Provision Of Best Consular Services, Among Top Priorities: FM - UrduPoint

 Provision Of Best Consular Services, Among Top Priorities: FM

-Foreign Minister Makhdoom Shah Mahmood Qureshi Tuesday said that under Prime Minister Imran Khan's vision, provision of best consular services at Pakistan missions and embassies abroad, were among their top priorities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th May, 2021 ) :Foreign Minister Makhdoom Shah Mahmood Qureshi Tuesday said that under Prime Minister Imran Khan's vision, provision of best consular services at Pakistan missions and embassies abroad, were among their top priorities.
+ANKARA (UrduPoint / Pakistan Point News - 18th May, 2021 ) , May 18 (APP):Foreign Minister Makhdoom Shah Mahmood Qureshi Tuesday said that under Prime Minister Imran Khan's vision, provision of best consular services at Pakistan missions and embassies abroad, were among their top priorities.

 The foreign minister was addressing officials of Pakistan embassy in Ankara, Turkey, during a visit.
 The foreign minister said that resolution of issues faced by the Pakistani communities aboard on priority basis was their topmost responsibility.